UPDATE:

 }

-• We fill out a struct with some information to pass to getaddrinfo(), which will perform domain name translation: we pass it a host name (or string representing an IP address) and port (as a string) or service name (“http”, “ftp”, “ssh”, …) and it returns a linked list of struct addrinfos containing information on addresses matching our specifications.
+getaddrinfo(), which will perform domain name translation: we pass it a host name (or string representing an IP address) and port (as a string) or service name (“http”, “ftp”, “ssh”, …) and it returns a linked list of struct addrinfos containing information on addresses matching our specifications.socket()) and assign it a name (bind()).
+The setsockopt() is useful for testing and when the server might crash, more details in man pages and Beej’s Guidebind(), or we run out of addresses, we break the loop and free the heap allocated linked list.
+If we did manage to bind(), we now start to listen() for connections on the socket and return our initialised server.int mintrac_receiver_run(void)

 {